To Do This Week:

 Prompt for Beginner Students

-“I am a beginner learning JavaScript.
-I need help thinking through a problem step-by-step before writing code.
+“I am a beginner learning JavaScript and need help thinking through a problem step-by-step before writing any code.
 Here’s the problem I want to solve:

-Can you help me break down the problem into clear steps in plain language?
-I will try at first using natural language with JavaScript terms as best I can.
-Please correct the logic of my steps and help me use the correct term.
-Once I have the steps right, I’d like you to guide me in translating them into JavaScript code with clear comments in teh script.
-Please use ES6 syntax but avoid arrow functions, ternary operators, and advanced array methods.
-Add comments to help me understand each part of the code.”
+Can you help me break down this problem into clear, plain-language steps?
+I’ll start by outlining my ideas using everyday language and any JavaScript terms I know.
+Please review my outline, correct any logical errors, and help me use the right terminology.
+Once my steps are in order, guide me through translating them into JavaScript code—with clear comments explaining each part.
+Please use ES6 syntax but avoid arrow functions, ternary operators, and advanced array methods.”

 Prompt for Intermediate Students

-“I have some experience with programming and want to practice solving a problem.
-I will describe the problem and outline the steps I think are needed to solve it:
+“I have some programming experience and want to practice solving a problem.
+I’ll describe the problem and outline the steps I believe are needed:

-Can you give me feedback on my outline and steps and suggest corrections if needed?
-After that, I’d like to write the JavaScript code for each step and get your feedback.
-Please guide me if I get stuck or make mistakes.
-Use ES6 syntax but avoid arrow functions, ternary operators, and advanced array methods.
-Add comments to explain the main steps in the script.”
+Can you give me feedback on my outline and suggest any improvements or corrections?
+After that, I’d like to write the JavaScript code for each step and get your feedback along the way.
+Please help me if I get stuck or make mistakes.
+Use ES6 syntax but avoid arrow functions, ternary operators, and advanced array methods, and add comments to explain the main steps in the script.”

-“I am familiar with JavaScript and want to improve my problem-solving skills.
-I’ll start by describing the problem and outlining the steps to solve it:
+“I am familiar with JavaScript and want to further improve my problem-solving skills.
+I’ll begin by describing the problem and outlining the steps I plan to take:

 Can you review my outline and suggest any improvements?
-Once the outline is ready, I will write the complete JavaScript script for the problem.
-Please provide feedback on my code and suggest corrections where necessary.
+Once the outline is solid, I’ll write the complete JavaScript script for the problem.
+Please provide feedback on my code and suggest corrections as needed.
 Use ES6 syntax but avoid arrow functions, ternary operators, and advanced array methods.
-I’d like to ensure my code is clear, efficient, and well-documented.
-Add comments to explain the main steps in the script to make clear my understanding.””
+I’d like my code to be clear, efficient, and well-documented with comments explaining the main steps to ensure my understanding.”

 Review JavaScript and the DOM: